bharathithiruvengadam/math/about.md

     <figcaption>At Valparai, Tamilnadu</figcaption>
   </figure>
   <p>
     I am <b>Bharathi T</b>, where the letter T stands for <b>Thiruvengadam Jagathratchagan</b> (My father's name).
 My mother's name is <b>Sakunthala Elumalai</b>.
 I am from Tamilnadu and belong to a rural area in Melmalaiyanur Taluk, Tamilnadu-604201, India.
-Currently, I'm pursuing PhD in the Department of Mathematics at Indian Institute of Technology Palakkad, under the supervision of [**Dr. Jaikrishnan Janardhanan**](https://jaikrishnanj.github.io/).
-My principal area of research is <b> Several Complex Variables </b>.
   </p>
+  <p>Currently, I'm pursuing PhD in the Department of Mathematics at Indian Institute of Technology Palakkad, under the supervision of [**Dr. Jaikrishnan Janardhanan**](https://jaikrishnanj.github.io/).
+My principal area of research is <b> Several Complex Variables </b>. </p>
 </div>